kshitijv256/Maths-Solver-using-ML/README.md

 Hi!
 I'm Kshitij and This is my very first project on Github.

-It can be used to solve Arithmetic problems with +, - amd * operators.
+It can be used to solve Arithmetic problems with +, - and * operators.

 In this project I converted Image dataset from kaggle(link below in reference) to labeled ".csv" file and trained 3 Different ML models